dprint/dprint-plugin-exec/README.md

 The configuration for dprint-plugin-exec is more complicated than most dprint plugins due to its nature.

-1. Specify an includes pattern in dprint's config.
 1. Specify an [`"associations"`](https://dprint.dev/config/#associations) property in the plugin config in order to get the files that match that pattern to format with this exec plugin.
 1. Add general configuration if desired (shown below).
 1. Add binaries similar to what's shown below and specify what file patterns they match via a `<command-name>.associations` property.